 Camp For A Day (CFAD) Los Angeles is an initiative that fills a critical need for children in Los Angeles during spring vacation.
-Camp for A Day is an initiative of City Year Los Angeles (CYLA).
+CFAD is an initiative of the City Year Los Angeles (CYLA).

-Camp for A Day offers an exciting day of learning and fun for elementary school children.
-This camp keeps students actively engaged in educational programs, arts and crafts, and recreational activities during the time they are out of school.
+CFAD offers an exciting day of learning and fun for elementary school children.
+The camps keep students actively engaged in educational programs, arts and crafts, and recreational activities during the time they are out of school.

-This year, Camp for A Day will be held at Normandie Avenue Elementary in South Los Angeles.
-This school provides a safe haven for community children to grow and learn in a safe environment.
+This year, CFAD taking place at three locations: Normandie Avenue Elementary in South Los Angeles, Malabar Street Elementary in Boyle Heights and the Robert F. Kennedy Community Schools in Central City.
+Schools such as these provide a safe haven for community children to grow and learn in a safe environment.
 However, children at these schools often face negative external pressures in their communities.
-City Year created Camp for A Day to provide the secure and supportive environment children need during spring vacation.
+City Year created CFAD to provide the secure and supportive environment children need during spring vacation.

-In order to have a successful Camp for A Day at Normandie Avenue Elementary School, we need all the support we can get!
+But corps members planning this one-day adventure need more than just unwavering energy and positivity (although this comes packed with every young leader of our organization).
 We need materials, food and supplies to make magic happen.
 As a non-profit organization, we depend on charitable donations to do what we do for the children that depend on us.
-Donate whatever you can to our project so that we can reach (and exceed) our target goal of raising $2000 for the students at Normandie Avenue Elementary.
+Donate whatever you can to our project so that we can reach (and exceed) our target goal of raising $6000.
 We can’t afford to short change these kids so don’t let your change fall short.